zerotier/ZeroTierOne/osdep/README.md

-Network and Virtual Network Port Interfaces for Real OSes
+OS-Dependent and OS-Interface Things
 ======

-This folder contains implementations of EthernetTap, EthernetTapFactory, and RoutingTable that bind to operating system level interfaces and drivers on Linux, Mac, Windows, and other platforms.

-It also contains NativeSocketManager which implements SocketManager using standard sockets (or WinSock2) and select() for multiplexing.
+This folder contains stuff that interfaces with the base operating system like Phy for network access and the various OS-specific Ethernet tap drivers.